International Development Studies - Master of Science

-The program provides an understanding of global social, political and economic change.
+The program focuses on global social, political and economic change.
 The degree provides a critical understanding of the history and current dynamics of globalization, and its impact on societies and environments.

 Students find employment in a wide range of national and international institutions, government agencies, non-governmental development organizations, multilateral and bilateral aid organizations, businesses, research and teaching institutions.

 The degree is distinguished by its combined use of research-based pedagogy and real-world study and practice as the foundation to understand what development means, and how it is practiced in a complex and changing global context.
-Students will gain a solid grounding in the concepts, theory and practice of international development, and will learn about conditions for human development at the local and global levels, as well as the relationships between development and ecological processes.
+Students will gain a solid grounding in the concepts, history, theory and practice of global development.
+Students will learn about the conditions for human development at the local and global levels, and the relationships between development and ecological processes.

 The degree is organized as a full-time program over a 2-year period with 120 study points.
-All teaching is in English; basic requirements regarding English qualifications must be met.
-The degree consists of a series of courses including a Masters thesis.
-Students have the choice of a 30 or 60-point thesis.
-Students are encouraged to write their thesis on the basis of research carried out in ‘field’ conditions in the global North and South.
-The first year consists of course work covering development theory and policy, research methodology plus elective subjects.
-Field courses, providing valuable practical experience, are offered as electives and are usually followed by field research for the Master thesis.
-Students design an individual study plan during the first semester.
+All teaching is in English, minimum requirements regarding English qualifications must be met.
+The degree consists of a series of courses including a Master’s thesis (30 or 60 points).
+Students are encouraged to write their thesis on the basis of research carried out in ‘field’ conditions in developing or developed countries.
+The first year consists of course work covering development theory and policy, research methodology, poverty, plus a range of elective subjects.
+Students design an individual study plan for the degree during the first semester, with the thesis usually written in the final Spring semester.
+Field courses, internships and practicum provide valuable practical experience and are offered as electives.
 Compulsory courses can be waived for students with a strong background in the subject.
-The thesis is usually written in the final spring semester.

 You will understand the connections and political and economic processes in the global North and South, and acquire the necessary analytical and practical skills to work in the field of international development.